guidok91/news-analyzer/README.md

-# Twitter sentiment analysis
+# News analyzer
-Python app to analyse the overall sentiment about a specific topic in Twitter using LLMs.
+Python app to analyse the recent news about a given topic using LLMs.

 The app:
-- Retrieves recent tweets from the [Twitter API](https://developer.x.com/en/docs/x-api) about a specified topic.
+- Performs a web search for recent news of a given topic using [D.D.G.S.](https://github.com/deedy5/ddgs) library.
-- Processes them with an LLM to get the overall sentiment about said topic.
+- Summarizes it and provides the overall sentiment using an LLM.

 ## Running instructions

-### Generate a token for the Twitter API
-The token has to be be generated on the [Twitter Developer portal](https://docs.x.com/x-api/getting-started/getting-access).

-The app needs a Bearer Token to authenticate against the API.
-More info [here](https://docs.x.com/resources/fundamentals/authentication/oauth-2-0/application-only).

-### Install Ollama and download the required LLM
+### Setup Ollama locally
-First, install [Ollama](https://ollama.com/) in your machine and then run the following command to pull the LLM we will use for the app:
+First, install and run [Ollama](https://ollama.com/) in your machine and then execute the following command to pull the LLM we will use for the app:
 ```bash
 ollama pull llama3.2
 ```